jongiddy/sublime-gidterm/README.md

 # Sublime GidTerm

-Terminal that runs inside SublimeText.
+Terminal that runs inside Sublime Text.
 Alpha quality.
 Linux only.

 ## Install

-Clone this repo into your SublimeText packages repository.
+Clone this repo into your Sublime Text packages repository.

 For example:
 ```